Hilary Duff: 2014–2017: Breathe In. Breathe Out. and television success with Younger

-2021–present: How I Met Your Father

 In May 2020, it was reported that Duff would be starring in a spinoff series of Younger, reprising her role as Kelsey Peters.
-Youngers creator Darren Star was to be attached to the project.
+Youngers creator Darren Star was attached to the project.
 In April 2021, Star described the spinoff as a "female Entourage", and said that it would focus on Kelsey Peters in Los Angeles.
 However, on June 10, 2021, it was announced that the spin-off was no longer in the works.
 The Younger soundtrack album was released digitally in July 2021, and Duff's cover of Dolly Parton's "9 to 5" which she performed in the season six premiere together with Sutton Foster and Miriam Shor was included.
 Her 2016 cover of Fleetwood Mac's "Little Lies" was also featured.

 Duff released a children's picture book titled My Little Brave Girl in March 2021, which was published by Random House Children's and illustrated by Kelsey Garrity-Riley.
 Duff said that she was inspired to write this book by her daughter Banks.
 The book is aimed to mothers and also daughters aged 3 to 7 and it is a "beautiful and inspiring book about bravery and love".
 This was Duff's fourth overall book release and her first since True from 2013.
-The book debuted at #8 on the New York Times best-seller list on the children's picture books category.
-Furthermore, she collaborated with the romper company Smash + Tess to design a collection of rompers for mothers and their young children, which was launched on February 23, 2021, and reportedly sold out within minutes.
+The book debuted at #8 on The New York Times best-seller list on the children's picture books category.
+Its sequel, and her second children's picture book, was released in November 2023 titled My Little Sweet Boy.

 Duff announced in April 2021 that she would star in a spinoff of How I Met Your Mother titled How I Met Your Father.
 In addition to starring as main character Sophie, Duff is also a producer on the show.
-A ten-episode run was ordered by Hulu, with This Is Us co-showrunners Isaac Aptaker and Elizabeth Berger named as the creators of the show.
+A ten-episode run was ordered by Hulu, with Isaac Aptaker and Elizabeth Berger named as the creators of the show.
 Filming for the spinoff began in August 2021 in Los Angeles.
 Just three days into filming the series, Duff contracted COVID-19, pausing the show's shoot.
 The series premiered on January 18, 2022.
 The first season was met with mixed reception.
 On February 15, 2022, Hulu renewed the series for a 20-episode second season.

-On May 18, 2022, Duff became the first-ever chief mom officer of the children's apparel company Carter's.

-Musical style
+In September 2023, Hulu cancelled the series after two seasons.

+Additionally, Duff continued to make a number of business ventures beginning 2021 onwards.
+She collaborated with the romper company Smash + Tess to design a collection of rompers for mothers and their young children, which was launched on February 23, 2021, and reportedly sold out within minutes.
+Next, on May 18, 2022, Duff became the first-ever Chief Mom Officer of the children's apparel company Carter's; via the collaboration, she designed a clothing capsule collection for children.
+In November 2023, she unveiled a new business venture as Chief Brand Director of Below 60°, a line of home fragrance products launched that same month.